adzcai/rlbook/book/6_pg/pg.md

 TRPO is another iterative algorithm for policy optimization.
-It is similar to policy iteration, except we constrain the updated policy to be "close to" the current policy in terms of the trajectory distributions they induce.
+It is similar to policy iteration, except we constrain the updated policy to be “close to” the current policy in terms of the trajectory distributions they induce.

-To formalize "close to", we typically use the **Kullback-Leibler divergence (KLD)**:
+To formalize “close to”, we typically use the **Kullback-Leibler divergence (KLD)**:

 :::{prf:definition} Kullback-Leibler divergence